WHAT FILAMENT IS GOOD FOR CAR PARTS?

 CAN PETG CAR PARTS MELT IN THE SUN?

-• While PETG performs well under moderate heat conditions, prolonged exposure to high temperatures, such as those experienced inside a car on a hot day, will cause PETG parts to soften
+• While PETG performs well under moderate heat conditions, prolonged exposure to high temperatures, such as those experienced inside a car can also cause PETG car parts to soften

 For 3d printed parts that will be exposed to direct sunlight and high temperatures you should consider filaments with an even higher heat resistance like: